 Summary

 This isn’t necessarily due to a fault of e-merchants.
 Rather, the fact that customer experience (CX) is evolving constantly, often out of our control.
 In a Gartner study, 81% of marketers said they expect to compete with others mostly, or completely, on the basis of CX.
-In fact, CX has a big influence on sales as well, with 49% of buyers having made impulse purchases after interacting with personalized experiences.
-Moreover, a Pitney Bowes study shows that 36% of online consumers shop on another website after even one poor experience, showing that it’s not just about the money - the way customers interact with websites matters as well.
+In fact, CX has a big influence on online sales as well, with 49% of buyers having made impulse purchases after interacting with personalized experiences.
+Moreover, a Pitney Bowes study shows that 36% of online consumers shop on another platform after even one poor interaction, showing that it’s not just about the money - the way customers interact with websites matters as well.

 Videos: The Best Way to Improve Customer Experience